Stann Creek District

-Stann Creek District is a district in the south east region of Belize.
-According to the 2010 census, the district had a population of 32,166 people.
-Its capital is the town of Dangriga, formerly known as "Stann Creek Town."
-Stann comes from "stanns," or safe havens used by colonialists coming from the "old world" to the "new world."
+Stann Creek is a district in the south east region of Belize.
+According to the 2022 census, the district had a population of 48,162 people.
+Its capital is the town of Dangriga, formerly known as "Stann Creek Town".
+Stann comes from "stanns", or safe havens used by colonialists coming from the "old world" to the "new world".

 Geography

 Located within the district are the port of Big Creek (the main port of Belize's banana industry), the peninsula and village of Placencia (a popular tourist destination), the villages of Santa Cruz, Alta Vista, Georgetown, Independence, Kendal, Maya Mopan, Middlesex, Mullins River, Pomona, Red Bank, Sarawee, Silk Grass, San Roman, Sittee River and the Garifuna village of Hopkins.

 Political divisions

 The district is split into two constituencies.
 They are Dangriga, which contains the town proper and two villages (including Hope Creek and Sarawee) and the offshore islands (cayes), and Stann Creek West, which contains most of the remaining villages including Santa Cruz, Placencia and Independence.